xshapira/svelte-tailwind-playground/README.md

 ## Usage

-`npm install` to install the required node modules.
+`pnpm install` to install the required node modules.

-`npm run dev` to run dev server with live preview.
+`pnpm run dev` to run dev server with live preview.

-`npm run build` to build for production.
+`pnpm run build` to build for production.

 ---